alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 The mentioned XML resource is an **application manifest** that specifies that the program should [use version 6 or better of the “comctl32.dll” Windows library](https://docs.microsoft.com/en-us/windows/win32/controls/cookbook-overview#using-comctl32dll-version-6-in-an-application-that-uses-only-standard-extensions
 ) (the library that the C++ code initializes).
 I do not know any rational explanation of why Microsoft chose to let the various DLL versions have the same filename and use a complex resource based scheme to differentiate between them, but at the time their engineers appeared to be quite proud of the, uh, solution, which they called [**SxS**, *side-by-side* DLLs](https://en.wikipedia.org/wiki/Side-by-side_assembly).
-I.e. having the same name for different versions of the same DLL-based library, and having those versions available at the same time, which Microsoft for unknown reasons appeared to believe would be very desirable.
+I.e. having the same name for different versions of the same DLL-based library, and having those versions available at the same time, where an application by default would pick up the oldest version, which Microsoft for unknown reasons appeared to believe would be very desirable.

-The version-arbitration application manifest file contents (this is embedded as a special resource):
+An application manifest file can contain much more than just library version specifications, but the following is roughly the minimum needed for styling:

 [*part-03/code/tic-tac-toe/v4/resources/app-manifest.xml*](part-03/code/tic-tac-toe/v4/resources/app-manifest.xml)
 ~~~xml